PrincetonUniversity/STELLOPT/VMEC.md

 The free boundary condition requires the calculation of the initial vacuum magnetic field from data involving the coil configuration.
-The MAKEGRID code is used to produce an `mgrid` file.
+The MAKEGRID code is used to produce an 'mgrid' file.
 This file contains the vacuum field on an R-Z grid for a series of toroidal angles.

 ------------------------------------------------------------------------